th1quar/BlackSploit/README.md

 BRO I HATE PYTHON COMPILER

+ALSO THIS IS NOT A VIRUS, ILL BE RELEASING SOMETHING BETTER AND NOT CE SOON!
+AND STOP MY GRAMMAR IS BAD BC IM GERMAN!
+GOSH

 ## Overview
 BlackSploit Is A "Custom" Cheat Engine.
 It Uses, Lua Injector, So Injector Into Roblox UWP Or Web.
 Python Script Now Available 🤑